… and college counseling, too!

 - In How to Succeed in High School for 9th and 10th Graders, we develop skills for achieving academic and extracurricular excellence.
 The six meetings focus on how to develop interests, the importance of maintaining motivation, how to plan and organize, leadership skills, and school specific situations.
 Students discuss their specific challenges and get help understanding how to apply the ideas to their own lives.
 We meet several highly successful seniors and get to interview them about their high school lives, focusing on understanding the seniors’ extracurricular successes.
 Then we use these stories as a template for developing the younger students’ unique plans for where to direct their academic and extracurricular efforts and how to find opportunities to hone specialized skills.

 - Individual Coaching Students rapidly see that planning productive summers leads to interesting and impressive opportunities.
 However, students in early high school often need help identifying and applying for summer jobs, internships, and specialized camps as early as January.
 For an hourly fee parents may schedule individual meetings for us to assist students in finding the summer opportunity that fits them.

-- Our Spring Break College Research Workshop during spring break is for freshmen, sophomores, and juniors.
+- Our Spring Break College Research Workshop is for freshmen, sophomores, and juniors.
 It may be repeated.
-At this camp, students conduct guided, in-depth research on the colleges that goes beyond the marketing veneer presented on college tours.
+At this camp, students use part of their spring break to conduct guided, in-depth research on the colleges that goes beyond the marketing veneer presented on college tours.
 Students develop a targeted list of colleges to research and maybe visit.
 They also benefit exponentially from listening to one another’s discoveries!

 I provide individual counseling for college students.
 I have assisted with STEM (science, technology, engineering, and mathematics) course selection, study skills, applications for internships and out-of-school learning opportunities, graduate school planning and applications, and more!
 Contact me to discuss how I can work with you.

-Note: For more information about educational consultants visit the Independent Educational Consultants Association website.
-For 12 questions to ask before hiring an independent education consultant, please click here.
+For more information about educational consultants visit the Independent Educational Consultants Association website.
+For 12 questions to ask before hiring an independent education consultant, please see this helpful resource.